lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ---

-# Not just for code...
+# Stigmergy is not just for building code...
-open social innovation
+watch out for open social innovation

 ---